Ahelsamahy/AFP1_project_Music/Requirement Specification.md

 -**Login:** you can create your own account or just login with google or Facebook as you wish

+- Account linking with music platforms (as Spotify, Apple Music, SoundCloud, and so on...) would be an interesting addition.
+Not a necessary, tho

 -**Profile:** view your own profile and your favorite artists that you are subscribed to

 -**About us:** the team who worked on the project and short note about them